ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. Use the menu

-Sometimes the doctor may recommend monitoring the tumor closely with regular diagnostic tests and clinic appointments.
+Sometimes the doctor may recommend closely monitoring the tumor with regular diagnostic tests and clinic appointments.
 This is called active surveillance.
 Active surveillance is effective in older adults and patients who have a small renal tumor and other serious medical conditions, such as heart disease, chronic kidney disease, or severe lung disease.
-Active surveillance may also be used for some patients with kidney cancer, even if it has spread to other parts of the body, as long as they are otherwise well and have few or no symptoms.
+Active surveillance may also be used for some people with kidney cancer, even if it has spread to other parts of the body, as long as they are otherwise well and have few or no symptoms.
 Systemic therapies can be started if it looks like the disease is getting worse.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 If the cancer has not spread beyond the kidneys, surgery to remove the tumor, part or all of the kidney, and possibly nearby tissue and lymph nodes, may be the only treatment necessary.

 Types of surgery used for kidney cancer include the following procedures:

 Radical nephrectomy.
 Surgery to remove the tumor, the entire kidney, and surrounding tissue is called a radical nephrectomy.
 If nearby tissue and surrounding lymph nodes are also affected by the disease, a radical nephrectomy and lymph node dissection is performed.
 During a lymph node dissection, the lymph nodes affected by the cancer are removed.
 If the cancer has spread to the adrenal gland or nearby blood vessels, the surgeon may remove the adrenal gland during a procedure called an adrenalectomy and parts of the blood vessels.
-A radical nephrectomy is usually recommended to treat a large tumor when there is little healthy tissue remaining.
+A radical nephrectomy is usually recommended to treat a large tumor when there is not much healthy tissue remaining.
 Sometimes the renal tumor will grow directly inside the renal vein and enter the vena cava on its way to the heart.
 If this happens, complicated cardiovascular surgical techniques are needed to safely remove all disease.